calderra/easyrpg/README.md

 Each player should come up with a character, and summarize that character by writing down the character's name and title or a one-line description.
 This description should be enough to give anyone a quick idea of what kind of character this is.

 * Good names for a high fantasy game:
-** Dirk the Dagger, Master Of Thievery
+  * Dirk the Dagger, Master Of Thievery
-** Alina Spellsong, Sorceress Supreme
+  * Alina Spellsong, Sorceress Supreme
-** The Undying Faceless One, Taker of Souls
+  * The Undying Faceless One, Taker of Souls

 * Worse names for a high fantasy game, which you should run by your GM first:
-** Dave (too short)
+  * Dave (too short)
-** Makheesi, Mother of Balrogs, Slayer of the Tainted, Breaker of Forth Walls, and Master of the Seventeen Arts (too long) ** Captain I Always Win Every Fight (Your name doesn't allow you to dictate how the game works) ** The Girl Who Wields Excalibur (it's fine to name your favorite weapon, but you don't get any bonuses on your rolls from this)
+  * Makheesi, Mother of Balrogs, Slayer of the Tainted, Breaker of Forth Walls, and Master of the Seventeen Arts (too long)
+  * Captain I Always Win Every Fight (Your name doesn't allow you to dictate how the game works)
+  * The Girl Who Wields Excalibur (it's fine to name your favorite weapon, but you don't get any bonuses on your rolls)
-** Charlie, Who is From Space (isn't this a fantasy game? ask everyone first, before you introduce things)
+  * Charlie, Who is From Space (isn't this a fantasy game? ask everyone first, before you introduce things)

 ### do something
 Each charater starts with one first-level skill: